computation-structures/asim/PIPELINE.md

 bottom of this page).
 An emulation step consists of

-* loading all registers with the values on their inputs and performing any requested memory writes.
+* loading all registers with the values on their inputs and performing any requested memory writes,

-* those new values are then propagated through the multiplexors and logic blocks of the pipeline stage.
+* propagating those new values through the multiplexors and logic blocks of the pipeline stage, and then

-* the pipeline diagram is then annotated with the register and updated signal values from each pipeline stage.
+* annotating the pipeline diagram with the register and updated signal values from each pipeline stage.

 The datapath diagram includes the following types of components: